chef-partners/omnibus-marketplace/README.md

 * `-e, --email` The support contacts email address
 * `-o, --organization` The name of the organization the contact represents
 * `-s, --server` The address of the marketplace registration API

+### Prepare For Publishing
+`chef-marketplace-ctl prepare-for-publishing` Will setup the node for Marketplace publishing.
+This ensures all cloud-init and ssh packages are installed and configured.
+It also removes all default ssh keys, chef package config, default state, and shell history.

 ### Test
 `chef-marketplace-ctl test` Perform's unit and functional tests to validate a